 Orange County is more conservative than its northernmost neighbor, Los Angeles.
 The laws for growing cannabis in Orange County dictate that all grows must take place indoors, either in your house or a secure structure (like a shed).
 Expect harsher enforcement of cannabis laws and regulations in Orange County, so make sure to read the individual city codes to make sure you're dotting each “i” and crossing every “t”.
 Bureaucracy is boring, but it may be helpful for growing weed in the Orange County area.

 Palm Springs is located in Riverside County but is perhaps the most popular cultural hub in the area.
 Home to pot-loving retiree's and Coachella-goers alike, you can imagine that weed is generally well accepted.
 Palm Springs has different growing laws depending on your status as a recreational or medicinal cannabis user.
 Medicinal laws for growing cannabis in Riverside County allow for up to 12 plants, while recreational growers area allowed six.
-Medical patients may grow outside, but grows are otherwise restricted to indoors and away from the public.
+Medical consumers may grow outside, but grows are otherwise restricted to indoors and away from the public.

 San Diego, one of the southernmost counties in California, requires that all cannabis be grown indoors.
 Area-specific laws for growing cannabis put a max limit for plants at six, so don't expect to get away with any large-scale cannabis farming here.
 Instead, read up on how to achieve the biggest yield indoors!